 The evaluation of performance of Board it's Committees and of individual Directors wasfound to be satisfactory.

 Meeting of Independent Directors: The Independent Directors of the Company held aseparate meeting without the attendance of Non-Independent Directors and members of themanagement for evaluation of the performance of NonIndependent Directors the Board as awhole and Chairman of the Company and for consideration of such other matters as requiredunder the provisions of the Act and the Listing Regulations.

 The statement pertaining to particulars of employees including their remuneration asrequired to be reported under the provisions of Section 197(12) of the Act read withRules 5(2) and 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 [including any statutory modification(s) or re-enactment(s)thereof for the time being in force] (the Rules) are provided in Annexure 5A to thisReport.
-However as per the provisions of Section 136 of the Act the Reports and Accountsfor the Financial Year 2018-19 are being sent to the Members and others entitled theretoexcluding this statement.
+However as per the provisions of Section 136 of the Act the Reports and Accountsfor the Financial Year 2019-20 are being sent to the Members and others entitled theretoexcluding this statement.
 If any Member is interested in obtaining a copy/inspect thisstatement such Member can send an e-mail to

 The disclosures pertaining to the remuneration of Directors KMP and employees asrequired under Section 197(12) of the Act read with Rule 5(1) of the Rules are providedin Annexure 5B to this Report.

 M/s.
 Singhi & Co.
 Chartered Accountants (Firm Registration Number 302049E) wereappointed as the Statutory Auditors of the Company to hold office from the conclusion ofthe 62nd Annual General Meeting ('AGM') till the conclusion of the 67th AGM of theCompany.

-1. As regards the Qualified Opinion expressed by the Auditors in their Report underpara (a) under the head basis of qualified opinion' and its consequential references madein para nos.
-2 (d) (e) (g) and (j)(i) under the head Report on Other Legal andRegulatory Requirements' of their Report and para (I)(b) and (II)(a) of the Annexure Ato the Auditors' Report of even date attention is drawn to Note no. 47 of the StandaloneFinancial Statement which are selfexplanatory;
+1. As regards the Qualified Opinion expressed by the Auditors in their Report underpara (a) under the head 'basis of qualified opinion' and its consequential references madein para nos.
+2 (d) (e) (g) and (j)(i) under the head 'Report on Other Legal andRegulatory Requirements' of their Report and para (I)(b) and (II)(a) of the Annexure A tothe Auditors' Report of even date attention is drawn to Note no. 47 of the StandaloneFinancial Statement which are selfexplanatory;

-2. With respect to the Qualified Opinion expressed by the Auditors in their Reportunder para (b) under the head basis of qualified opinion' attention is drawn to Note no.8A.2 of the Standalone Financial Statement which are selfexplanatory;
+2. With respect to the Qualified Opinion expressed by the Auditors in their Reportunder para (b) under the head 'basis of qualified opinion attention is drawn to Note no.8A.2 of the Standalone Financial Statement which are selfexplanatory;

 4. On the Auditors' observation made in para (I)(a) of the Annexure A to the Auditors'Report of even date your Directors wish to inform that all necessary steps are beingtaken to regularise the maintenance of proper records for furniture and fixtures.